miiitaka/wp-widget-extensions/README.md

 # default-widget-extentions
-WordPress : Plug-in Default Widget Extentions.
+WordPress : Plug-in Default Widget Extensions.

 Plug-ins that extend the standard of the widget function.